 The discovery of insulin was one of the great triumphs of modern medicine, often compared to the discovery of penicillin.
 It is also one of medicine's great feel-good stories.

-In patients with type 1 diabetes, the pancreas cannot make insulin, a hormone vital to maintaining blood sugar to feed the cells of the body.
-Without insulin to keep blood sugar levels steady, patients can have nerve damage, blindness, heart problems, and they can die.
+In people who have type 1 diabetes, the pancreas cannot make insulin, a hormone vital to keeping blood sugar steady.
+Without insulin, people can get nerve damage, blindness, heart problems, and they can die from ketoacidosis.
 Of the estimated 30 million Americans with diabetes, 7.4 million have type 1 and need insulin to maintain their health.

-In 1921, Canadian scientists Frederick Banting and Charles Best created animal insulin, selling their patent to the University of Toronto for $1 each, in hopes of ensuring life-saving treatment for all who needed it.
+In 1921, Canadian scientists Frederick Banting and Charles Best synthesized animal insulin, selling their find to the University of Toronto for $1 each, in hopes of ensuring life-saving treatment for all who needed it.

-"Yesterday afternoon I saw seven patients, and four of them, because of the expense, were going to Canada to get their medicine," he says.
+"Two Mondays ago, I saw 15 patients, and seven were getting insulin from Canada," says Hirsch.
 "We've never had a situation where people are stretched so thin to purchase a medication they need to stay alive."

-He doesn't exclusively blame the drugmakers -- there are three companies that make insulin products in the U.S. -- but also the nation's opaque medication pricing system.
-Pharmacy benefit managers control which insulins are on an insurer's list of approved drugs and get rebates from manufacturers to do so.
+He doesn't exclusively blame drugmakers -- there are three companies that make insulin products in the U.S. -- but also the nation's opaque medication pricing system.
+Pharmacy benefit managers control which insulins are on an insurer's list of approved drugs and receive rebates from manufacturers to do so.
 They can exclude a drug if the rebate is too low.
 The result is that what one person pays for insulin could be vastly different from what another pays.

-According to T1International, a U.K.-based advocacy organization for people with diabetes, Americans pay more for insulin than people in any other nation.
-In 2017, American diabetes patients paid $237 billion in direct medical costs, an average of $16,750 per patient, accounting for 1 in 4 health care dollars spent that year.
+According to T1International, a U.K.-based advocacy organization for people who have diabetes, Americans pay more for insulin than people in any other nation.

 Dangers of Insulin Rationing

 Alec Smith was diagnosed with type 1 diabetes older than most, at the age of 24.
-The cost for insulin and other supplies was $250 a month; expensive but bearable.
+The cost of insulin and other supplies was $250 a month, expensive but bearable.